 This small unusable deck is going big Texas style!
 Chris and his crew deliver in a big way by transforming a dead zone of a deck into a functional outdoor dining area with a custom prep station bar all on a new massive cedar deck.
 A natural flagstone patio with a fire pit gathering area and a tranquil bubbling moss water feature are added.
 And finally, large privacy screens are built with lush trailing vines and colorful plants to complete the yard.

 These homeowners are frustrated with the heap of trash in their yard.
 Chris and his crew transform this trashy trove into a treasure paradise with a beefy redwood pergola with a rain chain water feature and a custom faux dining table, a beautiful stamped concrete pad leading to a stone fire pit with custom made beefy lounge chairs and redwood block end tables.
 To soften the hardscapes, colorful plants and new sod is installed throughout the yard.

-Amanda & Tyler have a boring back yard.
-They'd like a place to eat & entertain so Chris agrees to help them with their vision.
+Amanda and Tyler have a boring backyard.
+They'd like a place to eat and entertain so Chris agrees to help them with their vision.
 The existing covered deck is enhanced by updating the existing railing.
 A surround is built for Tyler's smoker so that it becomes his outdoor kitchen with a granite countertop prep area.
 The side stairs which were awkward are replaced with corner stairs that provide more room as well as drop down to a huge new concrete patio complete with a brick fire pit.
 A large metal water feature becomes the focal point of the yard.
-Wood & metal privacy screens are built to hide the back neighbor's house.
+Wood and metal privacy screens are built to hide the back neighbor's house.
 Horse troughs are repurposed into raised planter beds.
 And finally, the master bedroom's landing is enlarged and a curved brick seat wall is added to make the space more cohesive.
 Large trees and colorful landscaping is added, along with new sod.